savoi/messenger-app/README.md

    installed (`pip install pipenv`)
 2. Install the dependencies with `pipenv install`.
 This also creates a virtual environment, if there isn't one already.
-3. Activate the virtual environment and start the app with `pipenv run flask run`
+3. Activate the virtual environment and start the app with `pipenv run python chat.py`

 ## Testing the application